What happens when you scan a drive.

 - 01

-Pick a drive or folder
+Pick a source

 - 02